rithik-dev/paginated_items_builder/README.md

   // can be string or int (page number) or any other type. dynamic startKey,
 }) async {
+ try {
    // startKey necessary if pagination support final res = await _api.getProducts(startKey: startKey);

    return PaginatedItemsResponse<Product>(

      // list of items
      listItems: res.data?.products,

      // only required to pass if pagination supported, else null. (can be of any type)
      paginationKey: res.data?.paginationKey,

      // unique id, should only be passed in the repository function.
      // required for functions like `updateItem`, `findByUid`
      // and avoiding duplication of items in list (compares uid)
      idGetter: (product) => product.id,

    );
+ } catch(_) {
+   // handling error is important as if null is returned, the `response` becomes null,
+   // which in turn causes infinite loading...

+   // hence, returning a response with empty list, so that screen shows the no items found text,
+   // so that the user can refresh the contents, and you can probably have a snackBar or toast,
+   // notifying the user of the error... return  PaginatedItemsResponse<Product>(
+     listItems: [],
+     idGetter: (product) => product.id,
+   );
+ }
 }
 ```